 - Autonomous intelligence, being developed for the future, features machines that act on their own.
 An example of this will be self-driving vehicles, when they come into widespread use.

-Although still in its infancy, AI can be said to possess some degree of human intelligence: a store of domain-specific knowledge; mechanisms to acquire new knowledge; and mechanisms to put that knowledge to use.
+AI can be said to possess some degree of human intelligence: a store of domain-specific knowledge; mechanisms to acquire new knowledge; and mechanisms to put that knowledge to use.
 Machine learning, expert systems, neural networks, and deep learning are all examples or subsets of AI technology today.

 - Machine learning uses statistical techniques to give computer systems the ability to “learn” (e.g., progressively improve performance) using data rather than being explicitly programmed.
 Machine learning works best when aimed at a specific task rather than a wide-ranging mission.